Archive How Many Types of Parental Control Are There?

 Default Parental Controls

 Some manufacturers put parental controls on their devices.
 For example, smart TVs may let parents lock certain content with a passcode.
-Some phones have their own parental control settings even though they share their operating system with phones that lack such settings.
+Some mobile phones have their own parental control settings even though they share their operating system with phones that lack such settings.

 OS Parental Controls